Back to Forests

 • "Don’t judge others.”

-But these claims assume a moral framework.
+But these claims assume a moral source.

-If you want moral outrage, moral beauty, or moral truth…
+If you want moral outrage, moral beauty, or moral truth, you need a reality that can bear them.

-The Ache Is Real—But Is the Foundation?
+The Ache Is Real, But Is the Foundation?

+You care about justice.
 You know some things are wrong.
+You believe some things are good.

 So what are you standing on?

-The ache for justice isn’t a bug.
+The ache for justice is not a bug.
+It is a clue.

 Moral Relativism Series